 The dramatic effect of the COVID-19 pandemic on the tanker market has been replicated to some extent in onshore storage markets, with a strong appetite for capacity emerging during 2020 and early 2021, compared with previous years.

-Market leader, Royal Vopak NV (Vopak), which operates a global network of 35.6m cubic metres (cbm) of oil, gas, LNG, chemicals, and biofuels capacity, reported an occupancy rate in 2020 for all its interests in subsidiaries, joint ventures and associates, of 90% of capacity (with highs of 94% in 3Q 2020 and 93% in 4Q 2020), compared with 84% in 2019.
+Market leader, Royal Vopak NV (Vopak), which operates a global network of 35.6m cubic metres (cbm) of oil, gas, LNG, chemicals, and biofuels storage capacity, reported an occupancy rate in 2020 for all its storage interests in subsidiaries, joint ventures and associates, of 90% of capacity (with highs of 94% in 3Q 2020 and 93% in 4Q 2020), compared with 84% in 2019.
 1Q 2021 data also show an occupancy rate of 90%.
 Vopak’s revenue streams from gas and LNG are rising, while revenues from oil terminals are shrinking.
 Other operators in the sector, such as Germany’s Oiltanking GmbH, and Norway’s Stolthaven Terminals, which operate 19.8m cbm and 4.9m cbm of onshore gas and fuels capacity respectively, do not disclose occupancy rates.
-However, Vopak noted in its 2020 annual report that oil terminals in key hubs had seen increased occupancy levels during the year “supported by the favourable oil market structure”, so, it seems safe to assume that Vopak’s rivals enjoyed a similar upturn in utilisation rates.
+However, Vopak noted in its 2020 annual report that oil storage terminals in key hubs had seen increased occupancy levels during the year “supported by the favourable oil market structure”, so, it seems safe to assume that Vopak’s rivals enjoyed a similar upturn in utilisation rates.

 Hence, we can see that storage operators experienced an upward trend of usage in the same way as large tanker operators during the 2020 COVID-19-induced oil market crisis.
 But, unlike the tanker market, which is more heavily dependent on crude oil market conditions, onshore storage operators have seen growing interest from traders and producers, both in terms of current demand, as well as anticipated future demand, for a growing array of fuels.
 How storage operators respond to these future demand patterns involves evaluating which fuels will be in use, and therefore what type of storage capacity will be needed.